SandroNizharadze/Jobsight/docs/vercel_deployment.md

 3. Verify that `runtime.txt` is properly formatted
 4. If you encounter package discovery issues, ensure that no `pyproject.toml` file exists in your project

-### Python Environment Issues
+### Deployment Process Issues

-If you encounter issues with Python commands not being found:
+If you encounter issues with the deployment process:

-1. Make sure the `vercel_build.sh` script is executable (`chmod +x vercel_build.sh`)
-2. Try using explicit paths to Python executables in build scripts
+1. Check the Vercel build logs for specific error messages
+2. Ensure that the `vercel.app.py` file is correctly handling dependency installation
+3. Verify that the static files are being collected properly

 ### Database Connection Issues